 - Broil red peppers 4 in. from the heat until skins blister, about 15 minutes.
 With tongs, rotate peppers a quarter turn.
 Broil and rotate until all sides are blistered and blackened.
 Immediately place peppers in a large bowl; cover and let stand for 15-20 minutes.

 - Meanwhile, brush corn with 1 tablespoon oil.
-Transfer to an ungreased 13-in. x 9-in. baking dish.
-Cover and bake at 350° for 30-40 minutes or until tender.
+Transfer to an ungreased 13x9-in. baking dish.
+Cover and bake at 350° until tender, 30-40 minutes.
 Peel off and discard charred skin from peppers.
 Remove stems and seeds.
 Finely chop peppers.
 Cut corn from cobs.

 - In a shallow bowl, combine the cornmeal, 1 teaspoon salt, pepper and cayenne.
 Coat walleye in cornmeal mixture.

 - In a large skillet, saute mushrooms in butter until tender.
 Add peppers, corn and remaining salt; saute 2-3 minutes longer.